-Yes, getting health cover for pre-existing medical conditions is possible, typically following a waiting period of up to three years before you can claim.
+You can get health insurance for pre-existing medical conditions, but, likely, you can only claim on pre-existing conditions after a waiting period of up to three years.
 Although some health insurance policies will never cover existing conditions.

 At LifeCovered, our financial advisors have helped many New Zealanders with health insurance that covers pre-existing conditions.
 Are you looking for advice and recommendations?